May 29, 2022

 Some common SNRIs include:

-There have been no scientific reports of severe negative effects of combining SRNIs and psilocybin.
-Because they work so similarly to SSRIs, their risk profile is essentially the same.
+No scientific reports have shown severe adverse effects of combining SRNIs and psilocybin.
+Their risk profile is essentially the same because they work similarly to SSRIs.

 Serotonin modulators and stimulators (SMSs) and serotonin antagonists and reuptake inhibitors (SARIs) are two other classes of antidepressants that function similarly to SSRIs.

-SMSs and SARIs are unique in that they turn on or off a number of additional serotonin receptors, in addition to boosting serotonin levels in the brain.
+SMSs and SARIs are unique in that they turn on or off several additional serotonin receptors and boost serotonin levels in the brain.

 Some common SMSs/SARIs include:

-There is no strong evidence that SMSs/SARIs pose a risk for serotonin syndrome.
-However, several anecdotes (one, two, three) point to blunted psychedelic effects when taking one of these medications, so we suggest tapering off these medications before taking psilocybin.
+There is no substantial evidence that SMSs/SARIs pose a risk for serotonin syndrome.
+However, several anecdotes (onetwothree) point to blunted psychedelic effects when taking one of these medications, so we suggest tapering off these medications before taking psilocybin.

 Some common TCAs include: